-Diagnosis of pseudarthrosis after fusion remains difficultMarch 10th, 2014 in Diseases, Conditions, Syndromes /
+Diagnosis of pseudarthrosis after fusion remains difficultMarch 10, 2014 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—There is no definitive method besides surgical exploration to make the diagnosis of pseudarthrosis following spinal fusion surgery, according to a review published in the March 1 issue of The Spine Journal.